determined-ai/determined/docs/model-dev-guide/api-guides/apis-howto/deepspeed/autotuning.rst

  User Code Changes
 *******************

-To use ``dsat`` with :class:`~determined.pytorch.deepspeed.DeepSpeedTrial`, Core API, and HuggingFace Trainer, specific changes must be made to your user code.
+To use ``dsat`` with :class:`~determined.pytorch.deepspeed.DeepSpeedTrial`, Core API, and Hugging Face Trainer, specific changes must be made to your user code.
 In the following sections, we will describe specific use cases and the changes needed for each.

 .. _using_deepspeed_trial: